 Information about the faculty

-The Human Services technology offers a variety of full time and adjunct faculty with expertise in the areas of community development, mental health, substance abuse, child protection and various other disciplines.
+Human Services Technology offers a variety of full-time and adjunct faculty with expertise in the area of community development, mental health, substance abuse, child protection, and various other disciplines.
 Small class sizes lend to a supportive and interactive learning environment.
-Dr. Lisa Skeens is the primary advisor for students in the program.
-Students work with their advisor by face to face meetings, emails and phone consultations to choose courses and develop short and long term goals in their educational career.
+Professor Michael Ashton is the primary advisor to students in the program.
+Students work with their advisor by face-to-face meetings, emails and phone consultations to choose courses and develop short- and long-term goals in their educational career.

 Tentative Semester Planner Information